cmongis/imagejfx/CONTRIBUTOR.md

 # Contribute to ImageJ/ImageJFX

 This is a guide of our to develop ImageJ Plugins with ImageJFX.
-This example will use Netbeans but you could use an other IDe
+This example will use Netbeans but you could use an other IDEs.

 ## Getting started with Netbeans.